globus/globus-sdk-python/docs/experimental/examples/endpoints_and_collections/create_guest_collection/index.rst

     .. tab-item:: Client-owned Collection

-        This script demonstrates how to create a guest collection owned by a client ( e.g. a service account).
+        This script demonstrates how to create a guest collection owned by a client (i.e. a service account).

-        It will automatically request and use client access tokens based on the supplied client id and secret.
+        It will automatically request and use client access tokens based on the supplied client ID and secret.

         .. literalinclude:: create_guest_collection_client_owned.py
             :caption: ``create_guest_collection_client_owned.py`` [:download:`download <create_guest_collection_client_owned.py>`]